Welcome to Vernonia!! For a small rural community, Vernonia is big on

 The park is located south of downtown Vernonia at the south end of Adams and Jefferson Avenues.

-Take a quiet walk along this old, abandoned, 21-mile railroad path.
-Listen to the birds, the whispering wind, birds and bubbling streams.
+Take a walk along this abandoned, 21-mile railroad path.
+Listen to the birds, the whispering wind and bubbling streams.
 There are many entrances to this trail.
-Enter the trail to run, walk, bicycle, or ride your horse.
+The trail has many uses including running, walking, bicycling, or riding your horse.

 Ora Bolmeier Park, located on Louisiana Avenue north of Bridge Street, overlooks downtown Vernonia.
 The park is nestled among large fir trees and provides a great setting to enjoy a picnic.
 A playground area provides ample recreational opportunities for our youth.